 - The International Atomic Energy Agency (IAEA) is responsible for monitoring the enrichment, research, and facilities of Iran

 - Iran's enrichment capabilities, levels, and storage will be limited to the Natanz nuclear site.

-- The underground enrichment centre in Fordo will be converted to a facility that houses nuclear researchers.
+- The underground enrichment center in Fordo will be converted to a facility that houses nuclear researchers.